wcs3/CMPT433-Bluetooth-Speaker/setup/README.md

    [bluetooth]# connect <Address>
    ```
    You can use tab completion when typing the address
 6. Now, you should have your phone/laptop connected to the BYAI, and the BYAI connected to the bluetooth speaker/headphones.
-With this setup, your BYAI will essentially be acting as a bridge between the phone/laptop and speaker/headphones.
+With this setup, your BYAI will essentially be acting as a bluetooth bridge between the phone/laptop and speaker/headphones.
 Exit the `bluetoothctl` program with
    ```
    [bluetooth]# exit
    ```